High-Dimensional Inference in Bayesian Networks: Experiments

 \subsection{Benchmark Results}

+A summarizing plot of our benchmarks across a broad range of Bayesian networks is given in Figure~\ref{fig:all}, showing the influence of different dimensions, graph types, network densities, category sizes and fractions of evidence variables.
+A more detailed analysis can be found in Appendix~\ref{appendix:bench}.
+Figure~\ref{fig:FigureDims} shows the average NRMSE over time for a broad range of dimensions, including high-dimensional settings up to a thousand variables.
+The figures highlight, that our SGS scheme yields a high increase in accuracy across a broad range of Bayesian networks.

-Figure \ref{fig:FigureDims} shows the average NRMSE over time of the different schemes benchmarked over a range of different dimensions.
-The figure highlights that the increase of accuracy in the SGS scheme proves to be consistent across the broad range of dimensions.
-This is further illustrated in Figure \ref{fig:FigureDimsBoxPlot}, which shows the estimation error for a fixed sampling time ($t$=\( 0.2\)\,s) for all repetitions.
-The combination of LBP and subsequent importance weighting (LBP-IS) shows to be more efficient than Gibbs sampling.
-This is in line with previous findings by \cite{yuan2006}, which compared the performance of LBP-IS and Gibbs sampling in the estimation of the probability distribution of a single node in Bayesian networks.
-While the estimation of the marginal probability distribution is a more general problem, the advantage of LBP-IS over Gibbs sampling holds.
-Given that SGS and LBP-IS use the same approximate inference, the increase in efficiency in the SGS scheme can be ascribed to splitting the problem into conditionally independent subsets that are inferred independently.
-This confirms the theoretically expected lower variance of the SGS scheme (consequence of the Rao-Blackwell theorem in Equation \ref{equ:raoBlackwell}) .
+The combination of LBP and subsequent importance weighting (LBP-IS) appears to be more efficient than Gibbs sampling.
+Since SGS and LBP-IS use the same approximate inference method, the increase in efficiency in our SGS scheme can be ascribed to splitting the problem into conditionally independent subsets that are inferred independently.
+This confirms the theoretically expected lower variance of the SGS scheme (consequence of the Rao-Blackwell theorem in Equation~\ref{equ:raoBlackwell}).

-As the separation into conditionally independent subsets is highly dependent on the DAG structure, a separate benchmark included simulations of Barabási–Albert graphs, Watts-Strogatz graphs and Erdős–Rényi island graphs, generated according to the corresponding options in the \textbf{pcalg} package \citep{kalisch2012} and illustrated in Figure \ref{fig:FigureNets}.
-We find the SGS scheme to be an efficient method across all tested graph types, with a particular great advantage for the Erdős–Rényi island graphs.
-This is expected as the formation of islands in the network fosters the formation of conditionally independent subsets, which can be exploited for efficient inference of the marginal probability distribution.

-Besides binary variables, different category sizes have been benchmarked in the range of $C\in\{2, 4, 6, 8\}$, showing that the SGS scheme increases the accuracy also for non-binary variables (see Figure \ref{fig:FigureCategories}).
-This is expected as the conditionally independent subsets are independent of the category size in the Bayesian network.